alexi.sh

 Step 2: Post-VPN connection test

 Connect VPN.
-Wait 30 seconds for routing tables to stabilize.
+Wait 30 seconds for routing tables to settle.
 Repeat all four tests.
-Expected results if VPN is correctly configured:
+Here are the expected results if the VPN is correctly configured:

 • DNS resolvers should be in the VPN provider's ASN or a trusted resolver (Cloudflare, Mullvad's own resolver)